Best prepaid SIM cards for tourists visiting Australia

 Georgia Dixon

-If you're travelling to Australia for a holiday, work trip or family visit, you'll want to know which is the best prepaid SIM card provider for your needs based on your budget, phone usage habits, coverage requirements and data needs.
+If you're travelling down under for a holiday, work trip or family visit, you'll want to know which is the best prepaid SIM card in Australia for your needs based on your budget, phone usage habits, coverage requirements and data needs.

 Take a tip from a veteran jet-setter: though the romanticised version of a holiday abroad is one of severing all connection to the boring every day, you're still going to need at least one effective line of communication intact.
 There is no escape from reality.
 Not truly.